-The term 'OPEC Fund for International Development (OFID)' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'OPEC Fund for International Development (OFID)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The OPEC Fund for International Development, or OFID, proves to be the developing world assisting, intergovernmental development financing organization.
 The member states of OPEC organized this group in 1976.
 They actually conceived of the idea while they were at a meeting in Algiers, Algeria in March of 1975.
 The Solemn Declaration of the Conference stated that it “reaffirmed the natural solidarity which unites OPEC countries with other developing countries in their struggle to overcome underdevelopment.”
 They sought ways to build up cooperation between the two groups of fellow developing nations.